In what geographic areas do you lend?

 Do your points vary with the term of the loan or is it always 3 points on all loans?
 Would you consider a longer loan term?

-Nearly all of our hard money loans are on a 1-year term and 3 points origination.
-Discounts and longer loan terms may be available on occasion for loans with exceptional loan to value and for repeat borrowers.
+Nearly all of our hard money loans under $500,000 are on a 1-year term and 3 points origination.
+Discounts and longer loan terms are available on occasion for larger loans, loans with exceptional loan to value, and for repeat borrowers.

 Can I borrow hard money for a rental property?